Euphorbia pulvinata rock-hugging

 New stems are added in the centre, the longer, angled-out outer ones keeping their positions in the overall effect towards the older margins.
 All stem-tips also maintain their productivity of leaves, flowers, fruits and spines over time.
 This intriguing growth habit shapes the cushions that make these plants special.

-What happens at each stem-tip is quite similar to the stem-tip flowering, fruit and leaf bearing of many other Euphorbia species, and for that matter many other plant species as well, but it happens here so many times in such rigidly maintained order and regularity, as to be the envy of any life form battling with its own challenges of chaos (Frandsen, 2017; Pooley, 1998; iNaturalist; http://www.llifle.com; https://www.plantbook.co.za; https://worldofsucculents.com).
+What happens at each stem-tip is quite similar to the flowering, fruit and leaf bearing of many other Euphorbia species.
+For that matter similar to many other plant species as well, but it happens here so many times in such rigidly maintained order and regularity, as to be the envy of life forms battling with challenges of defying chaos (Frandsen, 2017; Smith, et al, 2017; Pooley, 1998; iNaturalist; http://www.llifle.com; https://www.plantbook.co.za; https://worldofsucculents.com).